How to Make Neapolitan-Style Pizza

 By definition, Neapolitan pizzas are not fancy or fussy.
 We’ve included ingredients for two of our favorites, and they come to 3 ingredients each, including the red sauce.
 It’s all about the ratio: the crust is very flavorful, and all it needs is a few simple, fresh ingredients to be amazing.
 The Margherita is just red sauce — we like ours with a red pepper kick — basil, and islands of melty, fresh mozzarella.
 The pepperoni, our kids’ favorite, has a thicker coating of shredded mozzarella, and it’s dotted with small, bite-size rounds of the smoky spiced meat.

 Neapolitan pizza dough is make-ahead, and it bakes in minutes, so you could throw it together in the middle of the week for your family.
 Wednesday is for pizza and a salad.
 That said, pizza this good will always be a special occasion.
-Make up a few batches of dough, invite your family over for a socially distant dinner on the patio, and let them order up their own pizza toppings.
+For the kid’s next birthday, make up a few batches of dough, and let them order up their own pizza toppings.
 Just remember, keep it simple.

 Our tip: the pizza dough does need to ferment, so make it a full 24 hours before you want to make pizza.

 Yield: 2 12-inch pizzas

 3 ¼ cups bread flour, plus more for dusting

 1 Neapolitan pizza dough ball